aiidateam/aiida-core/docs/source/reference/command_line.rst

       --help  Show this message and exit.

     Commands:
-      call-root  Show root process of the call stack for the given processes. dump       Dump process input and output files to disk. kill       Kill running processes.
+      call-root  Show root process of processes.
+      dump       Dump process input and output files to disk. kill       Kill running processes.
-      list       Show a list of running or terminated processes. pause      Pause running processes.
+      list       Show a list of processes.
+      pause      Pause running processes.
       play       Play (unpause) paused processes.
       repair     Automatically repair all stuck processes.
-      report     Show the log report for one or multiple processes. show       Show details for one or multiple processes. status     Print the status of one or multiple processes. watch      Watch the state transitions for a process.
+      report     Show the log report of processes. show       Show details of processes.
+      status     Show the status of processes.
+      watch      Watch the state transitions of processes.

 .. _reference:command-line:verdi-profile: